1846history/Pace-Hancock-Petigrew-Company1847/README.md

 project is an attempt to collaborate using the technology that is now available, to stitch some of that history back together.

 This KMZ file can be opened as a map in Google Earth.
 It shows best-guess locations of camp sites and trail based (so far) on the diaries of James Pace, Robert Stanton Bliss, and Levi Hancock.
+KMZ files are actually Zip compressed files.
+If you rename it to a .zip, you can extract doc.kml, which is the actual content Google Earth reads.
+I've also attached the KML file.

 How you can help: